practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Erlang: Gleam on vm BEAM/README.md

 ## Conclusion

 All in all, I think that Gleam is an interesting alternative on Erlang's virtual machine BEAM.

 With having or not having:

 - immutable single-linked lists
 - no arrays and no vectors
 - no mutable global variables
 - tail call optimisation

-..Gleam may give the impression that it could be a "pure functional programming language".
+..Gleam may give the impression that it may be a "pure functional programming language".
 But it's not.
-You don't have to worry too much about side-effects, like input/output operations, here.
+You don't have to worry too much about side effects, like input/output operations, here.

 <br/>